 Come to Burlington for a wonderful variety of culinary experiences and discover our local terroir (taste of the earth)!
 If you like to combine learning with dining a number of local restaurants encourage you to find your inner chef!
 Whether it be cooking or watching how your food is prepared, Burlington has a lot to offer and provides many different options for any age group.
 Choose from cooking classes, demonstrations or enjoy award winning cuisine prepared by amazing chefs.
 There are frequent culinary events so make sure to check out our social media for information on the next culinary experience!

 NOTE: Most of these culinary experiences require advance registration.

 Pair that with a Beverage

-Burlington is home to Nickel Brook brewery where you can pre-book a tour of the facility, enjoy samplings and then visit the retail outlet to purchase their products on-site.
+Burlington is home to Nickel Brook brewery where you can enjoy samplings at their tap house and purchase their products on-site.
 Pepperwood Bistro also features their own line of craft beers including Pepperwood Cream Ale, Pale Ale and Monkey Brown Ale.
 5 West BrewPub & Kitchen located in north Burlington has a Signature Series of craft beers handcrafted in house by their brewer using the very best in Canadian, British, American and German Hops and Malts.
 For several years a Burlington Beerfest has featured numerous craft breweries and have matched beverages with food pairings.

 Combine your passion for fresh beer with your taste for adventure and check out the True Brew Path in the Heart of Ontario.
 You’ll see how craft beer is becoming a big part of our red-hot, culinary scene and be amazed at the loads of fun things to do as you move along the Path to taste the coolest artisan beers of independent breweries.

 The Royal Botanical Gardens offers several culinary events annually in a beautiful botanic setting.
 For those that prefer grapes, visit Andrews Scenic Acres Winery in season.
 Those who visit this 10th Sideroad Winery will be treated to a sampling of wonderful award-winning wines, ranging from dry fruit and grape wines, to ice and dessert wines.
 Plus with a retail outlet on-site you can bring some home for later.